connervieira/Assassin/USAGE.md

 ## Introduction

 Assassin is a very complex platform, designed to integrate multiple features and devices into a single system.
-Naturally, this means it may not be immediately apparent how to effectivelyt use it.
+Naturally, this means it may not be immediately apparent how to effectively use it.
 This document contains tips, tricks, and explanations on how to effectively use Assassin.

 ## Interface